aghaynes/HSAr/README.md

 needs to be a SpatialPolygonsDataFrame object (as opposed to a sf object).
 If you have an sf type object, `as(x, "Spatial")` can be used.

-`HSAr` has n example shapefile which can be loaded via
+`HSAr` has an example shapefile which can be loaded via

 ``` r
 data(shape)